Explosive Substances Act 1883

-The Explosive Substances Act 1883 (c.
-3) is an Act of the Parliament of the United Kingdom.
+The Explosive Substances Act 1883 (46 & 47 Vict. c.
+3) is an act of the Parliament of the United Kingdom.
 It makes it illegal to use (or conspire or intend to use) any explosive substance to cause an explosion likely to endanger life or cause serious injury to property, whether or not any explosion actually takes place.
 A person guilty of an offence under this law is liable to life imprisonment.

-Under the Act, it is also an offence, subject to imprisonment for life, to possess explosives under suspicious circumstances.
+Under the act, it is also an offence, subject to imprisonment for life, to possess explosives under suspicious circumstances.

 Anyone who helps someone to commit a crime under this law by providing money, materials, premises, or any other assistance is tried and punished as severely as the person who actually uses the explosives.

 The act applies to people within the territorial extent of the United Kingdom as well as to citizens of the United Kingdom acting within the Republic of Ireland.

 Witnesses who are called during the official investigation or the trial can be arrested to prevent them from absconding and do not have the right of silence to protect themselves from self-incrimination.
 On the other hand, self-incriminating evidence from a witness cannot be used in a different criminal or civil proceeding.